 Industry impact: Sentient recently received $25 million in seed capital, doubling its assets.

 How it’s using AI in trading: The brainchild of Goldman Sachs and Millennium partners hedge fund alums, Algoriz employs experts in quantitative trading, machine learning and capital markets to create trading technology for the financial services sector.
 Users can construct trading algorithms sans coding.

 Location: Milwaukee, Wis.

-How it’s using AI in trading: Looking Glass uses “proprietary analytics and big data to find alternative fixed-income investments in the marketplace loan industry.”
+How it’s using AI in trading: Looking Glass combines proprietary analytics and big data to find "alternative fixed-income investments" for those in the marketplace loan sector.
 Clients include family offices, institutional investors and accredited investors.